 Welcome to the CIO Office

-As Associate Vice President and Chief Information Officer, Steve Fleagle provides broad oversight to the Information Technology Services (ITS) departments and facilitates campus-wide coordination, planning and delivery of services with colleges and other IT providers.
+As Associate Vice President and Chief Information Officer, Steve Fleagle provides broad oversight to the Information Technology Services (ITS) departments and facilitates campus-wide coordination, planning, and delivery of services with colleges and other IT providers.
 He represents the university's information technology interests regionally and nationally.
-The CIO Office is the primary focal point for campus-wide IT initiatives and policy.
-It coordinates strategies and programs with the HCIS (Health Care Information Systems) organization, where appropriate.
-The CIO reports primarily to Executive Vice President and Provost P. Barry Butler with secondary reporting to Interim Senior Vice President for Finance & Operations Rod Lehnertz.
+The CIO reports to Interim Executive Vice President and Provost Sue Curry with and Senior Vice President for Finance and Operations Rod Lehnertz.

 Role of the Chief Information Officer